 Diaphragm Birth Control

 The diaphragm is an attractive birth control alternative for women who are looking to avoid the hormonal impact of injections or oral contraceptives.
-When properly fitted and used appropriately, diaphrams are approximately 90% effective in preventing pregnancy.
-However, contraceptive diaphragms do not provide protection against sexually transmitted diseases (STDs).
-Diaphragms do not require a prescription, but must be customized for each woman and checked by a healthcare provider every year.
+When properly fitted and used appropriately, they are approximately 90% effective in preventing pregnancy.
+However, they do not provide protection against sexually transmitted diseases (STDs).
+They do not require a prescription, but must be customized for each woman and checked by a healthcare provider every year.

 How Does a Diaphragm Work?

 A Diaphragm is made out of soft, flexible rubber that has been molded into a concave shape so that it fits snugly across the cervix, blocking sperm from entering the uterus.
-When used properly with spermicidal cream or jelly, a diaphragm is a very effective form of preventing pregnancy.
+When used properly with spermicidal cream or jelly, they are a very effective form of preventing pregnancy.
 However, it’s important to closely follow these steps:

 • Apply spermicide and insert the diaphragm into the vagina as much as one hour before sexual intercourse

-• Re-apply spermicide to the inserted diaphragm if sex is to be had within six hours
+• Re-apply spermicide if sex is to be had within six hours

 • After intercourse, the diaphragm must remain in place for six hours after intercourse